 There is an island in the south of France that seems to be much further away than Europe.
 Its turquoise waters feel like being a part of the Caribbean.
 Only the ancient olive trees and the singing cicadas will remind you that you are still in Provence, where the French Riviera starts.
 Just off the shores of Hyères Peninsula, Porquerolles is far from the VIP parties of St Tropez.
-The island is an authentic piece of Provence in the Mediterranean Sea.
+The island is an authentic piece of Provence in the Mediterranean Sea and is now an official part of the Port-Cros National Park.
 I just can’t believe I had hardly heard of it before going to Toulon on a regular basis.
 Now I know how beautiful Porquerolles Island is, one day, I would love to spend a full week of holidays there.